Finn-Lab/MGS-gut/README.md

 <b>Notes:</b>
 - The scripts/ directory needs to be part of your $PATH system variable
-- "fa" argument corresponds to the extension of the FASTA files to be analysed in the genome_folder/
 - Output is a checkm_parsed.tab file with the taxonomy results from <i>tree_qa</i> combined with the quality scores determined with <i>lineage_wf</i>

 ## Analysis and plotting scripts